SupeR19902/x720/README.md

 Create battery monitor configuration file x720battery.conf.
 Use the included example configuration file as base.

 ##### Save shutdown #####
 Since the jumper for save shutdown and the original software provided is total $#!T, workaround.
 Use the voltage readout to safely shutdown and calculate the battery percentage.
 You can adjust the values in the configuration file.
+And you can monitor the values with MQTT or Domoticz.
+Your values may different depending on your batteries.

 ##### Domoticz #####
 If you use domoticz: Create a Voltage, Text and two Percentage devices with the domoticzs dummy hardware.
 Look up their idx's and edit the x720battery.conf file.
 And make sure you enable it.